rstacruz/bootstrap-practices/README.md

 ## In general

 * Avoid the Less version of bootstrap.
-Use the Sass version since the next version will migrate to Sass anyway.
+Use the Sass version since the next version will migrate to Sass eventually.

   ```
   gem 'bootstrap-sass'            # Rails